A Calculus for Scoped Effects & Handlers: Background Motivation

-As we will see, in the case of scoped effects, we are required to specify such an explicit forwarding clause even when the carrier is a computation.
+As stated, in the case of scoped effects, we are required to specify such an explicit forwarding clause even when the carrier is a computation.
 For now, we would like to observe that this forwarding clause is \emph{not} a consequence of implementing scoped effects, but merely a consequence of moving away from a (very specific) instance of algebraic effects.